$E_n$-cell attachments and a local-to-global principle for homological stability: Cell attachments

-\begin{proof}One can filter the chain complex $||\mathbf{M}^\theta\mr{Comp}_\bullet||$ by the number of $e_N$'s appearing.
-This filtration leads to a spectral sequence, which we claim is the one mentioned in the proposition.
+This induces a filtration of chain complexes upon realization.
+The spectral sequence associated to this filtration is one in the statement of this proposition, and is constructed as in Section 2.2 of \cite{mccleary}.
 Its convergence follows from the finiteness of the filtrations in each homological degree.
 The associated graded is independent of $b_{N-1}$, so it suffices to identify it in the case $b_{N-1} = 0$.
-In that case the filtration exactly comes from a direct sum decomposition with summands the subcomplexes of $||\mathbf{M}^\theta\mr{Comp}_\bullet||$ with exactly $p$ $e_N$'s.
-This causes both the collapse in the case $b_{N-1} = 0$ and gives the identification of the $E^1$-page (note there is a shift of $Np$ from the $p$ $e_N$'s). \end{proof}
+In that case the filtration exactly comes from a direct sum decomposition with summands the subcomplexes of $|\mathbf{M}^\theta(\mr{Comp}_\bullet)|$ with exactly $r$ copies of $e_N$'s.
+More precisely, we have that

+and $|\mathbf{M}^\theta(\mr{Comp}_\bullet)|$ is isomorphic to the direct sum over $r$ of the realization of simplicial chain complexes on the last line.
+This direct sum decomposition causes the collapse at the $E^1$-page in the case $b_{N-1} = 0$ and allows us to identify the $E^1$-page: Lemma's \ref{lemweakequivfunctor} and \ref{lemdisjcomp} to show that the inclusion

+is a weak equivalence.
+The $r$th column on the $E^1$-page is given by taking the homology of the associated chain complex, so that by comparing to the definition of topological chiral homology of manifold bundles with local coefficients we obtain the identification